kwilteam/kwil-db/docs/dev/cost.md

 # Transaction cost and pricing

+## Qs for G

+- blueprint for buildInsertStmt, buildUpdateStmt etc?
+- in costmodel.EstimateCost, which ops/plans add cost? where does a filter reduce row count?
+- how can we do selectivity from a condition with arg placeholders like $1?
+Do all placeholders need to be replaced with literals before plan/cost?
+- PredicatePushDownRule does not support a projection plan?
+I added it, but it does nothing only rewrap it with source plan possibly transformed.
+- how should projection pushdown reduce cost?
+- Schema from a DataSource should be all columns from all tables?

 ## issue items

+in engine, for an action

+- each sql statement is converted to a LogicalPlan (ast to plan tree)
+- in prepareActions (internal/engine/execution/procedure.go) for generate.ActionSQL it sets dmlStmt.SQLStatement
+- query_planner.NewPlanner(catalog).ToPlan(ast)
+- need a catalog impl. that returns a DataSource for some table, with only Statistics() and Schema()

+- what about cost of inline?  free or const based on number of vars?

 -[] update query_planner for insert/update/delete.
 Does howqueryengineswork.com describe how, or we just do it based on expected AST for these? buildInsertStmt, buildUpdateStmt
 -[] complete `costmodel` functions for computing cost from `LogicalPlan`, similar to virtual_plan pkg